-This small snake is found in the southern half of the state except the far southeastern corner.
-Its general color is tan, gray brown, or reddish brown.
+The flat-headed snake is found in the southern half of the state except the far southeastern corner.
+The general color of this small snake is tan, gray brown, or reddish brown.
 The head sometimes is slightly darker than the rest of the body or is black, and the belly is salmon pink.

 The common toad of gravel and sand bars along our many Ozark streams and rivers, and the most common toad in the Mississippi Lowlands.
 They typically have paired dark markings with three or more warts, and may have a ground color of gray, greenish-gray, tan or brown.